scodeadmin/speakcode/README.md

 Developers can literally spend hours look through blogs, forums, and support for useable code.

 **Speak Code** We are working on a special project that has been in the works for years.
 Decided to take a leap from notebook to screen.
 So we are working with people that speak the language of code.
+Our features and project list should be available soon.